reasonml/reasonml.github.io/docs/getting-started.md

 title: Getting started
 ---

-This section of the docs is all about quickly setting up a Reason development enviromanet up and running.
+This section of the docs is all about quickly setting up a Reason development environment up and running.

 ## Get an overview of Reason